f355/electrophorus/README.md

 instead of the `mbed-ce-hello-world`, `Release` build type and `LPC1768` target.

-If you're doing this on the Raspberry Pi itself, and it is connected to the machine, you can flash the firmware with `sudo ninja flash-firmware`.
+If you're doing this on the Raspberry Pi itself, and it is connected to the machine, you can flash the firmware with `sudo ninja flash-electrophorus`.

-Instead of flashing the firmware through SWD - e.g. if you've chosen to not connect that port - you can put it in the root folder of the SD card as usual.
-The firmware is not using the SD card at all, so you can leave the rest of the files on it.
+Instead of flashing the firmware through SWD - e.g. if you've chosen to not connect that port - you can rename `build/electrophorus.bin` to `firmware.bin` and put it in the root folder of the SD card as usual.
+The firmware is (obviously) not using the SD card at all, so you can leave the rest of the files on it.

-We're not touching the bootloader, so to go back to the stock firmware you just need to download it, rename it to `firmware.bin` and put it on the SD card.
+We're not touching the bootloader, so to go back to the [stock](https://github.com/MakeraInc/CarveraFirmware/releases) or [community](https://github.com/Carvera-Community/Carvera_Community_Firmware/releases) firmware you just need to download it, rename it to `firmware.bin` and put it on the SD card.

 ### Configuring LinuxCNC